review: Canon 24-70mm f/2.8L II

-In contrast, I absolutely love the Canon 70-200mm f/2.8L II IS (B&H).
+In contrast, I absolutely love the Canon 70-200mm f/2.8L II IS (affiliate).
 It is sharp, even wide open.
 Along with the aggressive stabilization, this makes it a wonderful lens to use in low light.
+Highly recommended.
+Every Canon shooter should own one.

 Now, before I go any further, I need to explain how the reviews on my site work.
 Most often, the reviews are based on equipment that I actually own and use.
-But I also get equipment on loan from various suppliers, and from B&H. It is important to me that my reviews and the descriptions of my experiences with the gear, are real.
+But I also get equipment on loan from various suppliers.
+It is important to me that my reviews and the descriptions of my experiences with the gear, are real.
 Unlike another reviewer-of-every-lens-that-has-ever-existed, I can’t (and don’t want to) write reviews of equipment that I haven’t actually used.
-It is very important to me that the articles and writing on my website have integrity.
+It is very important to me that there’s integrity to the articles and reviews on my website.

 Even with the reviews that I have written, I try to make it as interesting and generally informative even for someone who is using another brand.
 So that’s a bit of a balancing act there with all this.